Do you have a hard time ranking your site? Not getting traffic from Google?

 Search Volume refers to the number of times a keyword is searched for monthly.

 Search volume varies in quantity, such as 10 or 100, or 10,000 monthly searches.
 This all depends on what users are searching for in a particular country At a specific time.

-These two metrics are essential while deciding which keywords to use to drive massive traffic to your site.
+These two metrics are essential when deciding which keywords to use to drive massive traffic to your site.